LittlePey/PTPM/docs/INSTALL.md

 python setup.py develop
 ```

 d.
 If your data is stored in oss, you can use [petrel-oss-python-sdk](https://drive.google.com/file/d/1-LZEGU7DiBjVzRC0HRpG3g6JQjafeb-s/view?usp=sharing) to load your data.
+To prevent errors (ModuleNotFoundError: No module named 'petrel_client'), install this package whether you use petrel or not.
+If you can not install this package, you can also comment out the code about petrel to prevent errors.
 ```
 tar -xvf petrel-oss-python-sdk.tar
 mv petrel-oss-python-sdk ~